 Kicker 43CWRT102 CompRT 10" 2-Ohm Subwoofer

-The Kicker CompRT series is one of the best subwoofers on the list and an excellent choice for a great amount of continuous power.
+The Kicker CompRT series is on our best subwoofer list as it’s a great choice for a great amount of continuous power.
 They can produce deep bass on a continuous power of four hundred watts and have an injection propylene cone.

 The Kicker 43CWRT10 has a shallow mounting depth with elevated temperature coil so the subwoofer can handle more amount of power.
 For the best sound from this compact subwoofer, use a 300-watt to 600-watt amplifier rated for 1-ohm or 4-ohm speakers.
-With the two ohm dual voice coils, you can easily wire additional speakers and choose between 1-ohm and 4-ohm impedance.
+With the two ohm dual voice coils, you can easily wire additional speakers and choose the impedance.

-This model is our experts’ top recommendation for superior bass sound relays but also for convertibles and topless vehicles.
-The elastic surround makes the hard hitting sub weatherproof, so the elements don’t get in your way of enjoying hard, accurate bass.
+This 10 inch subwoofer is our experts’ top recommendation for superior bass sound relays but also for convertibles and topless vehicles.
+The elastic surrounds make the hard hitting sub weatherproof, so the elements don’t get in your way of enjoying hard, accurate bass.

 Pioneer TS-A250D4 10" Dual 4 ohms Voice Coil Subwoofer